Listen Like Thieves

 Listen Like Thieves is the fifth studio album by Australian rock band INXS.
 It was released on 14 October 1985.
 It spent two weeks at number one on the Australian Kent Music Report Albums Chart.
-Considered an international breakthrough album for the band, it peaked at No. 11 on the United States Billboard 200, No. 24 on the Canadian RPM 100 Albums and top 50 in the United Kingdom.
+Considered an international breakthrough album for the band, it peaked at No. 11 on the United States Billboard 200, No. 24 on the Canadian RPM 100 Albums and in the top 50 in the United Kingdom.

-The album featured the band's first top 5 single in the U.S., "What You Need", and it also won the group the Countdown Music and Video Award for 'Best Video'.
+The album features the band's first top 5 single in the U.S., "What You Need", and it also won the group the Countdown Music and Video Award for 'Best Video'.
 Listen Like Thieves also marks the beginning of the group's off-and-on alliance with producer Chris Thomas.

+In May 2025, Petrol Records and Universal Music Group issued a 40th Anniversary re-release.
+Available in multiple formats, including many bonus tracks and live concert recordings from the 1985–86 period.
+The album has been remixed in Dolby Atmos and remastered by Giles Martin.

 Background

 Listen Like Thieves is the fifth studio album by INXS.
 The Sydney-based group had formed in 1977 by the three Fariss brothers: Andrew on guitar and keyboards, Jon on percussion and drums, and Tim on guitar, along with Garry Gary Beers on bass guitar, Michael Hutchence as lead vocalist, and Kirk Pengilly on guitar, saxophone, and vocals.
 Their previous album, The Swing (April 1984), had local chart success peaking at number one on the Australian Kent Music Report Albums Chart and No. 6 in New Zealand.
 Although appearing on international charts – No. 52 on United States Billboard 200, and No. 27 on the Canadian RPM 100 Albums – INXS wanted to improve their worldwide impact.

 After recording their last album in New York and Oxfordshire, they returned to Sydney where they worked with Chris Thomas (Sex Pistols, Pretenders, Roxy Music, Elton John) producing at Rhinoceros Studios.